 Examples of harassment are making fun of someone, spreading rumours, offensive jokes, ignoring someone, speaking in another language that other colleagues don't understand.
-The language of college is English.
+The only language accepted on the premises of the college is English.
+If you do not respect this rule you may be asked by a Trainer or Staff member to leave the college premises and you will be marked as absent.

 Victimisation is where a person is treated unfairly because they have made a discrimination complaint.
 Bullying is verbal, physical, social or psychological abuse by a staff member or student.
 Bullying falls under health and safety legislation.
-If you at any time feel that you are being harassed, victimised or bullied by a staff member or student, you should follow these steps.
+If you at any time feel that you are being harassed, victimised or bullied by a staff member or student, you should follow the steps instructed below:

-If you feel that you are being harassed, victimised or bullied, ideally you should tell the person that you don't like the behaviour and ask them to stop.
-However, if you are not comfortable doing this, you should lodge a complaint as per AHSI Complaints and Appeals procedure and detailed in this Handbook.
+- If you feel that you are being harassed, victimised or bullied, ideally you should tell the person that you don't like the behaviour and ask them to stop. - However, if you are not comfortable doing this, you should lodge a complaint as per AHSI Complaints and Appeals procedure and detailed in this Handbook.